 SOURCE: TRUE COLORS UNITED

 LGBTQ+ youth may be exposed to homophobic attitudes among staff in shelters and discrimination and harassment from their peers.
-Hostile shelter stuations may lead many LGBTQ+ youth to life on the streets.
+Hostile shelter situations may lead many LGBTQ+ youth to live on the streets.
 Once on the street, youth who identify as LGBTQ+ are three times more likely to engage in “survival sex”, exchanging sex for anything needed, than their heterosexual peers.
 Transgender youth are particularly vulnerable and are at much greater risk for exploitation, drug abuse, survival sex, and HIV.